Ebola: Isolation

 Isolation refers to separating those who are sick from those who are not.
 Quarantine refers to separating those who may have been exposed to a disease until they either show signs of the disease or are no longer at risk.
 Quarantine, also known as enforced isolation, is usually effective in decreasing spread.
 Governments often quarantine areas where the disease is occurring or individuals who may transmit the disease outside of an initial area.
 In the United States, the law allows quarantine of those infected with ebolaviruses.

 Contact tracing

 Contact tracing is considered important to contain an outbreak.
 It involves finding everyone who had close contact with infected individuals and monitoring them for signs of illness for 21 days.
 If any of these contacts comes down with the disease, they should be isolated, tested and treated.
 Then the process is repeated, tracing the contacts' contacts.

 Management

-As of 2019 two treatments (atoltivimab/maftivimab/odesivimab and ansuvimab) are associated with improved outcomes.
+As of 2019 two treatments (atoltivimab/maftivimab/odesivimab and ansuvimab) have been shown to improve outcomes.
 The U.S. Food and Drug Administration (FDA) advises people to be careful of advertisements making unverified or fraudulent claims of benefits supposedly gained from various anti-Ebola products.

 In October 2020, the U.S. Food and Drug Administration (FDA) approved atoltivimab/maftivimab/odesivimab with an indication for the treatment of infection caused by Zaire ebolavirus.

+In December 2020, the single monoclonal antibody ansuvimab (Ebanga) was approved for treatment of infection caused by Orthoebolavirus zairense (Zaire ebolavirus).
+It is indicated in patients with confirmation of Zaire ebolavirus and given with supportive care.
+This antibody does not have any documented efficacy against other ebolaviruses like Sudan virus.